hanshardmeier/GoogleGroupDelete/README.md

 Contact
 -------
 For questions or comment please use open an issue.

+Copyright Hans Hardmeier